-Note: StateRequirement recommends that you study for one exam at a time, then after passing, starting on your next line.
+StateRequirement recommends that you study for one exam at a time, then after passing, starting on your next line.
 The exams are difficult enough on their own without confusing information from one line to another.
 Check out our review of the Kaplan Insurance Course.

-You may register to take your exams and find more information on the Pearson Vue Rhode Island Insurance page.
+You may register to take your exams and find more information on the Pearson VUE Rhode Island Insurance page.
 Keep your score report, as you will need to send it in a later step.

 Once you have completed your exams and fingerprinting, you are now ready to apply for your license.
 If you have more than one line of authority that you have passed the exam for, be sure to apply for all of those lines.

-The fee for an online application is $120, and an NIPR fee of $5, for a total of $125.
+The fee for an online application is $120, and an NIPR fee of $560, for a total of $125.60.
 If you wish to add another line of authority at a later date, there is a $50 license amendment fee.

 Fill out and submit your online application on the NIPR Rhode Island page.